 \section{Introduction}

-A \emph{planar map} is an embedding of a connected planar graph in the sphere, considered up to homeomorphism.
-A rich literature has been devoted to the enumerative combinatorics of planar maps by various approaches, such as Tutte's method~\cite{Tu63} based on generating function equations, the matrix integral method initiated by Br\'ezin et al in~\cite{Bre}, and the bijective approach initiated by Cori and Vauquelin~\cite{CoriVa} and then Schaeffer~\cite{Schaeffer:these}.
+A \emph{planar map} is an embedding of a connected planar graph in the sphere, considered up to orientation-preserving homeomorphism.
+A rich literature has been devoted to the enumerative combinatorics of planar maps by various approaches, such as Tutte's method~\cite{Tu63} based on generating function equations, the matrix integral method initiated by Br\'ezin et al. in~\cite{Bre}, and the bijective approach initiated by Cori and Vauquelin~\cite{CoriVa} and popularized by Schaeffer~\cite{Schaeffer:these}.

 Planar hypermaps are a natural generalization of planar maps.
-Precisely, a planar \emph{hypermap} is a planar map in which faces are colored in two colors, say that there are dark faces and light faces, in such a way that every edge separates a light face from a dark face.
-The dark faces of the hypermap play the role of embedded hyperedges, and as such, hypermaps can be seen as embedded hypergraphs~\cite{CoMa92}, and classical maps (embedded graphs) identify to hypermaps in which every edge has been replaced by a dark face of degree 2, see Figure~\ref{fig:maps-are-hypermaps}(a).
+Precisely, a \emph{planar hypermap} is a planar map in which faces are colored in two colors, say that there are dark faces and light faces, in such a way that every edge separates a light face from a dark face.
+The dark faces of the hypermap play the role of embedded hyperedges, and as such, hypermaps can be seen as embedded hypergraphs~\cite{CoMa92}, and classical maps (embedded graphs) identify to hypermaps in which every edge has been replaced by a dark face of degree 2; see Figure~\ref{fig:maps-are-hypermaps}(a).

 Hypermaps have played a prominent role to tackle various problems: for instance an exact solution of the Ising model on random planar lattices has been obtained by a reduction to the enumeration of planar hypermaps with control on the face-degrees~\cite{BMSc02,BoKa}; and in a similar spirit different models of hard particles on random planar lattices have been exactly solved~\cite{BMSc02,BDG07}.
 Hypermaps also encompass the notion of constellations, which are a convenient visual encoding of factorizations in the symmetric group~\cite{BMSc00,ZvLa97}.
 In particular, the famous Hurwitz numbers~\cite{ZvLa97,GoJa97,Ok03,DuPoSc} (which count factorizations into transpositions, or equivalently certain branched coverings of the sphere) are naturally encoded by certain constellations.
 Bijective methods have played a crucial role in all these enumerative problems related to hypermaps.

-\fig{width=12cm}{maps-are-hypermaps}{(a) A map and the corresponding hypermap (obtained by replacing every edge by a dark face of degree 2). (b) A general hypermap (with dark faces of arbitrary degrees), of ingirth $4$ (due to the cycle indicated in bold line).}
+\fig{width=12cm}{maps-are-hypermaps}{(a) A map and the corresponding hypermap (obtained by replacing every edge by a dark face of degree 2). (b) A general hypermap (with dark faces of arbitrary degrees), of ingirth $4$ (due to the cycle indicated by bold lines).}